 Upgrading a Group

 Group definitions evolve over time as Fedora adds new packages or reorganizes existing ones.
-Upgrading a group ensures your installation matches the current definition, adding any new mandatory or default packages that have been introduced since you originally installed the group.
+Upgrading a group synchronizes an installed group with the current definition, adding newly introduced mandatory or default packages when needed.

 Upgrade to Latest Group Definition